erni27/imcache/README.md

 ### Sharding

 `imcache` supports sharding.
-It's possible to create a new `Cache` instance with a given number of shards.
+It's possible to create a new cache instance with a given number of shards.
 Each shard is a separate `Cache` instance.
 A shard for a given key is selected by computing the hash of the key and taking the modulus of the number of shards. `imcache` exposes the `Hasher64` interface that wraps `Sum64` accepting a key and returning a 64-bit hash of the input key.
 It can be used to implement custom sharding algorithms.

 Currently, `imcache` provides only one implementation of the `Hasher64` interface: `DefaultStringHasher64`.
 It uses the FNV-1a hash function.

-A sharded `Cache` instance can be created by calling the `NewSharded` method.
+A `Sharded` instance can be created by calling the `NewSharded` method.
 It accepts the number of shards, `Hasher64` interface and optional configuration `Option`s as arguments.

 ```go
 c := imcache.NewSharded[string, string](4, imcache.DefaultStringHasher64{})
 ```

-All previous examples apply to sharded `Cache` instances as well.
+All previous examples apply to `Sharded` type as well.